suriyun-production/mmorpg-kit-docs/docs/pages/008-building-building-item-building-entity-building-material-building-area.md

 * * *

+### Door Entity

+Door entity is one of building entity which player can interact to toggle open state, there is an events for each states for developer to player open / close animation, toggle colliders and so on

+* * *

+### Storage Entity

+Storage entity is one of building entity which player can interact to open storage to manage items.
+Developer can set:

+*   **Weight Limit**, if this less than or equals to 0 it will not limit
+*   **Slot Limit**, if this less than or equals to 0 it will not limit

+It is also have an events for each states for developer to player open / close animation, toggle colliders and so on

+* * *

+### Workbench Entity

+Workbench entity is one of building entity which player can interact to craft an items.
+Developer can set:

+*   **Item Crafts**, the list of items that can craft with this workbench

+* * *

 ### Building Material

 Building material is component which handle building model’s material, it will change materials to **Can Build Materials** when building can place to target, will change materials to **Cannot Build Materials** when building cannot place to target, default materials will be used when building already built